nevillelyh/beats/PLAN.md

     - upserts duplicate lick/date
     - logs malformed pairs
 11. Device-local date controls "today" behavior.
+12. `+ Add Artist` is shown only when no artist filter is active and creates artists.
+13. `+ Add Lick` is shown only when artist filter is active and binds to current artist.
-12. Docker image builds and app starts on port `3000`.
+14. Docker image builds and app starts on port `3000`.
-13. SQLite file persists across restarts when `/data` is mounted.
+15. SQLite file persists across restarts when `/data` is mounted.

 ## Implementation Milestones